Confirm your province to explore products and offers tailored to your area.

 The most effective way of saving money on auto insurance renewal is by shopping around.
 Never assume that your current policy is still the best one for you.
 Insurance companies are constantly underwriting behind the scenes, which means that your existing policy could go up in price.
 Even if it stays the same or decreases, there is no guarantee that it is still the best value for your money.
 That is why shopping around is so important.
 Work with a broker to obtain and compare quotes from other Canadian insurance companies.
 This way, you can explore your options, helping you determine if renewing your current policy is the best move.

 Another tip for saving money on auto insurance at renewal time is to pay for your new policy annually.
-Many insurance companies give you the option of paying for your policy in one upfront installment or twelve monthly installments.
+Many insurance companies give you the option of paying for your policy in one upfront instalment or twelve monthly instalments.
 While the latter might sound more enticing, insurers often charge administrative fees for every payment made, which makes this option more expensive in the long run.
 If you can afford it, we recommend paying for your newly-renewed policy upfront.

 If you recently bought a second car for your home (e.g. for your spouse or adult child), then renewing them together could save you money on your new insurance policy.
 Insurance providers like to reward loyalty, so the more policies you buy, the more you are likely to save.
 Insuring more than one car when an existing policy is up for renewal can save you 15% per policy.
 The same goes for if you purchase multiple types of insurance together (e.g. if you renewed your auto insurance policy and also purchase a home insurance policy).